 Grounds for divorce in England and Wales

-Divorce in England and Wales is currently governed by the Matrimonial Causes Act 1973.
+Until April 2022, divorce in England and Wales was governed by the Matrimonial Causes Act 1973.
 Section 1(1) provides that:

-Subject to section 3 below, a petition for divorce may be presented to the court by either party to a marriage on the ground that the marriage has broken down irretrievably.
+Subject to section 3 below, a petition for divorce could be presented to the court by either party to a marriage on the ground that the marriage has broken down irretrievably.
 (Emphasis added)

-The petitioner must prove the permanent breakdown of the marriage by satisfying the court of at least one of five available facts, established in section 1(2):
+The petitioner had to prove the permanent breakdown of the marriage by satisfying the court of at least one of five available facts, established in section 1(2):

 - Adultery.
 The respondent has committed adultery and the petitioner finds it intolerable to continue living with the respondent.